Welcome to Thornbury/Clarksburg

 Thornbury/Clarksburg is also an amazing culinary destination.
 Some of our favourite restaurants include the Bruce Wine Bar and the Corner Cafe & Grill.
 Thornbury is also home to the Thornbury Village Cidery & Brewery.

-When looking at the Municipality of the Town of the Blue Mountains, there has been a decrease of 12.7% in the number of new listings compared to February and a 26% increase from March of 2019.
-The number of sales is down with a 38% decrease from February and saw a 21% increase compared to the same month last year with the highest number of sales being in the 4-6 hundred thousand range.
+When looking at the Municipality of the Town of the Blue Mountains, there has been an increase of 108.7% in the number of new listings compared to April and a 40% decrease from May of 2019.
+The number of sales is up with a 166% increase from April and saw an 56.7% decrease compared to the same month last year, with the highest number of sales being in the 5-7 hundred thousand range.

 Acorn Montessori Pre School – Thornbury